I get asked this question alot.

 Answering these questions, and any others that pop into your head, should give you a pretty good idea on whether or not to charge a minimum fee.

-Many readers ask how much to charge for alterations.
+Many readers ask how much to charge for all the larger scale alterations.
 I’ve just written an e-book on how to price your alterations and it will be so helpful for you as you price your work.
+It covers every imaginable scenario and gives you details on how to price your work no matter the economy, no matter the year.

 It will pay for itself in the first hour you use it!!!